managing pain

 relaxation

-During the extreme stress of a traumatic incident there is often no sensation of pain as attention is focused elsewhere, pain relieving endorphins are released and pain pathways are disconnected from awareness.
+During the stress of a very traumatic incident there is often no sensation of pain as attention is focused elsewhere.
+Pain relieving endorphins are released and pain pathways are disconnected from awareness.

 Stress, anxiety and depression amplify the experience of pain.
 Focusing on pain and tensing against it magnifies it.

-Much pain Including most back pain results from muscle tensions.
+Much pain results from muscle tensions.
 Tense back muscles can eventually pull the spine out of alignment, which increases pain.
-The relaxation exercises on the stress pages can be used to eliminate the tensions.
+The relaxation exercises on the stress pages can be used to eliminate tensions.

 other resources

-Relaxation, biofeedback, visualisation, energy therapy and trance exercises are available from therapists, the internet and books.
+Relaxation, biofeedback, visualisation, energy therapy and trance exercises are available from the internet and books.

-Yoga, Ti Chi, Feldenkrais and posture exercises and massage can be exercising and relaxing and can reorganise postures and movements that are causing pain.
+Yoga, Ti Chi, massage, Feldenkrais and posture exercises relax and improve blood circulation and can be used to reorganise postures and movements that cause pain.
 They are outlined on the side menu.